thierrymoudiki/thierrymoudiki.github.io/_posts/2023-09-11-ahead-python.md

 - adjust R-Vine copulas on residuals for `ridge2f` simulation (with empirical and Gaussian marginals)

-It still takes forever to import (only the first time) when the R packages are not available in the environment.
+It still takes forever to be imported (only the first time) when the R packages are not available in the environment.
 But I'll release a workaround soon.